diondokter/device-driver/book/src/v2/intro.md

 These goals are met by:
 - Using a dense and precise input language
-- Having many options to deal with byte and bit ordering
+- Having many options to deal with memory layout
-- Having analysis steps to decrease the chance of common mistakes
+- Having analysis steps and great error reporting to decrease the chance of common mistakes
 - Separating the interface to the device from the definitions
 - Allowing you to put docs on pretty much anything

 ## How to continue

 Simply read the rest of the book!

+If you're new, head over to one of the tutorial sections.
+If you're looking for a language detail, go see one of the reference sections.

 Looking at existing drivers and examples can also be very helpful.